 be reused and to scrap the parts which were beyond repair.
 All pipework was

 retained apart from the 32ft Open Wood, which was sold to St. David's Cathedral

-The home for the rebuilt instrument was a converted barn in Pinchbeck, with a purpose built studio to hold about 50 people.
+The home for the rebuilt instrument was a converted barn at Laburnam House in Pinchbeck, with a purpose built studio to hold about 50 people.
 Here the organ was installed using Compton unit chests, Solid State switching and a three stage blower.
 Various percussion effects were added to allow the instrument to be used for a wider range of music, including a glockenspiel, xylophone, vibraphone and chimes.
 By Christmas 1991 the instrument was complete, and the opening recital was given by Nigel Ogden on 28th March 1992.